Photos: © Jeff Goldberg/Esto

 Versatile, stimulating and technology-focused

 Libraries have evolved dramatically in recent years, moving away from introverted spaces lined with shelves, to more vibrant social and collaborative spaces, with allocated spaces for reflection.
-The Hunt library serves as a comfortable living room for students as well as their intellectual base-camp on the campus.
+The Hunt Library at North Carolina State University serves as a comfortable living room for students as well as their intellectual base-camp on the campus.

 A contemporary structure within a traditional context, the Hunt Library provides a forward-thinking platform for influencing its surroundings.
 Both technical and programmatic innovations are celebrated as part of the learning experience and provide a versatile and stimulating environment for the user.